kkomelin/sui-dapp-starter/README.md

 Copyright (c) 2024 Konstantin Komelin and other contributors

-Code licensed under the MIT License: http://opensource.org/licenses/MIT
+Code licensed under the [MIT](http://opensource.org/licenses/MIT) License:

-SVG Graphics used for NFTs is licensed under CC-BY 4.0: https://creativecommons.org/licenses/by/4.0/
+SVG Graphics used for NFTs is licensed under [CC-BY 4.0](https://creativecommons.org/licenses/by/4.0/)